GoogleChrome/web.dev/src/site/content/en/blog/tag-best-practices/index.md

 "pixels".
 Compared to their script-based counterparts, these pixels may support less functionality; however, because there is no JavaScript execution, they are also the most performant and secure type of tag.
-Pixels have a very small resource size (less than 1 KB) and do not cause layout shifts.
+Pixels have a very small resource size (less than 1&nbsp;KB) and do not cause layout shifts.

 Check with your third-party provider for more information on their support for pixels.
 Additionally, you can try inspecting their code for a `<noscript>` tag.